Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Main proofs and interpretation

 To make this precise, for a feature statistic $W$, let $\sorted(W)$ denote $W$ sorted in decreasing order of its absolute values, and let $R = \I(\sorted(W) > 0) \in \{0,1\}^p$ be the vector indicating where $\sorted(W)$ has positive entries.
 The number of discoveries made by knockoffs only depends on $R$.
 Indeed, for any vector $\eta \in [0,1]^p$ and any desired FDR level $q \in (0,1)$, define

-where by convention we set $\frac{x}{0} = \infty$ for any $x \in \R_{> 0}$.
+where by convention we set $\frac{x}{0} = \infty$ for any $x \in \R_{> 0}$ and we remind the reader that for $k > p$, $\bar \eta_k = \frac{p}{k} \bar \eta$.
 It turns out that knockoffs makes exactly $\tau_q(R)$ discoveries.
 For brevity, we refer the reader to Lemma B.3 of \cite{mrcknock2022} for a formal proof of this: however, to see this intuitively, note that $k - k \bar R_k$ (resp. $k \bar R_k$) counts the number of negative (resp. positive) entries in the first $k$ coordinates of $\sorted(W)$, so this definition lines up with the definition of the data-dependent threshold in Section \ref{subsec::knockreview}.

-Now, let $\delta \defeq \E[R \mid D] \in [0,1]^p$ be the conditional expectation of $R$ given masked data $D$ (defined in Equation \ref{eq::maskeddata}).
+Now, let $\delta \defeq \E[R \mid D] \in [0,1]^p$ be the conditional expectation of $R$ given the masked data $D$ (defined in Equation \ref{eq::maskeddata}).
 The ``soft" version of SeqStep simply applies the functions $\psi_q$ and $\tau_q$ to the conditional expectation $\delta$ instead of the realized indicators $R$.
 Intuitively speaking, our goal will be to apply a law of large numbers to show the following asymptotic result:

 Once we have shown this, it will be straightforward to show that MLR statistics are asymptotically optimal, since MLR statistics maximize $\tau_q(\delta)$ in finite samples.

 We now begin to prove Theorem \ref{thm::avgopt} in earnest.
 In particular, the following pair of lemmas tells us that if $\bar R_k$ converges to $\bar \delta_k$ uniformly in $k$, then $\tau_q(\delta) \approx \tau_q(R)$.